twks-cohort/five-lab-platform-servicemesh/README.md

 validate_ingress.sh
 validate_twdps_io.bats
 ```
 The httpbin testing service is deleted after a successful test.

 ### TODO:

 - The external-dns deployment only supports a pre-defined list of env gateways.
 When the teams-api assumes the role of gateway management then the configuration deployed in this pipeline can reduce to only the cluster-name specific subdomain.
 - convert istio install/upgrade to revision-based canary method.
-- useful test improvement:
-- -